phaethonp/we-ai/readme.md

 <img width="1024" alt="Screenshot 2023-06-15 at 23 43 13" src="https://github.com/phaethonp/we-ai/assets/33053426/12df28b9-036c-43ad-8e31-074bc4669bac">
 <br> Image from our chatgpt plugin retrieving data from the vector database deployed http://3.8.31.17:8000/docs#/default/get_nearest_neighbors

-# 4. Build automated decision machines <br>
+# 4. Build powerful applications over your data <br>
-Forecasting, predictive modelling, advanced analytics.
-Services you can not find anywhere else.
+Build Services you can not find anywhere else: Forecasting, predictive modelling, advanced analytics.

-# 5. Deploy domain specific privately owned AI Models for your Project<br>
+# Deploy Domain-Specific, Privately-Owned AI Models Tailored for Your Organization<br>
-Integrate AI models built on your knowledge base to process, analyze, and make predictions based on the available data.<br>
+Integrate AI models built on your data warehouse to process, analyze, and make predictions based on the available data.<br>

+# The AI Project Hub.
+What will look like and why it matters
+Upon complete deployment, this AI hub empowers you to incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.

 # What we bring to the table:<br>
 **AI expertise** combined with our **Architecture and Construction industry Professional Experience**